texfaq/texfaq.github.io/FAQ-overfull.md

 More subtle (but more tricky to manage) are the microtypographic extensions provided by PDFTeX.
-Since PDFTeX is the default 'engine' for LaTeX and CONTeXT work in all distributions, nowadays, the extensions are available to all.
+Since PDFTeX is the default 'engine' for LaTeX and ConTeXt work in all distributions, nowadays, the extensions are available to all.
 There are two extensions, margin kerning and font expansion; margin kerning only affects the visual effect of the typeset page, and has little effect